chef/chef-web-docs/release_delivery/source/delivery_manage_dependencies.rst

 Dependencies and Promotion
 ==========================================================

-When a project's tests are run in Union, tests for all projects which depend on the currently-tested project will also run as part of that Union stage.
+A key thing to remember is that dependencies impact two or more projects.
+Those projects have their own pipelines up through Acceptance, but when a project's tests are run in the shared Union, Rehearsal, and Delivered pipeline for the organization, tests for all projects which depend on the currently-tested project will also run as part of the Union stage.
 This is to ensure that no cross-project bugs were introduced, such as a breaking API change.

 .. image::  ../../images/consumer_tests.png
    :width: 700px